ATELIERS MECANIQUES DU CONGO - MECANICONGO S.C.A.R.L.

 Constitution

-The capital was subscribed in cash and fully paid up by the comparators :
+The capital was subscribed in cash and paid up in full by the following parties:

 First Board of Directors